carla-simulator/carla/Docs/build_faq.md

     Error C2440, C2672: compiler version.
     </h5></summary>

-The build is not using the 2017 compiler due to conflict with other Visual Studio or Microsoft Compiler versions.
-Uninstall the other and rebuild again.
-If the problem still exists, it may be due to Visual Studio not being good at getting rid of itself.
+The build is not using the 2017 compiler due to conflicts with other Visual Studio or Microsoft Compiler versions.
+Uninstall these and rebuild again.

+Visual Studio is not good at getting rid of itself.
 To completely clean Visual Studio from the computer go to `Program Files (x86)\Microsoft Visual Studio\Installer\resources\app\layout` and run `.\InstallCleanup.exe -full`.
 This may need admin permissions.

-To keep the other version of Visual Studio edit ```%appdata%\Unreal Engine\UnrealBuildTool\BuildConfiguration.xml``` adding the following lines:
+To keep other Visual Studio versions, edit ```%appdata%\Unreal Engine\UnrealBuildTool\BuildConfiguration.xml``` by adding the following lines.

 ```xml
 <VCProjectFileGenerator>